 Churches often start talking about merger when they face economic stress.
-They hope that pooling finances and reducing staff and facility costs will enable them to carry on.
+They hope that more people and money and less facility expense will enable them to carry on.
 These conventional mergers, sometime called continuation mergers, have a mixed track record—some work our very well but others just postpone the inevitable.
 We all know of mergers that ended up, to quote Kennon L. Callahan, where 1 + 1 equaled 1 or even less than one.

-In recent years, however, new forms of merger have emerged along with a better understanding of the dynamics of merger, and the results are more encouraging.
-Economic stress can be a starting point for new vitality and an opening for renewal.
+In recent years, however, new forms of merger have emerged along with a better understanding of the dynamics of merger.
+The results are more encouraging.
+Economic stress can be a trigger for new vitality and an opening for renewal.
 Legally a merged church is actually a new corporate entity.
 It can make sense to treat this new entity as a restart.
 Merger can create the opportunity for a new vision, a new name, a newly remodeled facility, more financial resources and a chance for new vitality.
-This happens when leaders and members are able rekindle the sense of mission in the earlier history of their congregations and carry that into their new congregation while letting go of old habits that were hurting them.
+This happens when leaders and members are able rekindle the sense of mission from the history of their congregations and carry that sense of mission into their new combined congregation.
+Merger can actually make it easier to let go of old habits and accept change.

 A restart merger isn’t necessarily easy to pull off.
-Members have a natural tendency to gravitate to the comfortable ways of doing church that got them into difficulty.
+After the merger congregations have a natural tendency to gravitate back to the old ways of doing church.
 But ChurchFuture has discovered that there is a core commitment in most churches to do whatever it takes to reach and serve people in their community.
-When this commitment is nurtured, and when leaders learn new ways of being church, a new, vital congregation can emerge from the embers of the premerger churches.
+Leaders just need to learn how.
+When the core commitment is nurtured and leaders are equipped, a new, vital congregation can emerge from the embers of the premerger churches.